AMAZON RAINFOREST MEDICINAL PLANTS

 Marosa (water world): This Master plant will open the mind, heart and spirit.
 It brings more light and clarity into the consciousness and teaches a deeper understanding of the world of the plants, and of love.
 The root has medicinal properties and is used to treat tumors, abscesses and colic.

 Oje Blanco (Ficus Insipida, White Latex): Used to clean impurities from the blood, intestines and uterus, and to treat all types of intestinal parasites.
-Also useful in the treatment of all kinds of addictions, including to chemical medicines such as anti-depressants and anti-anxiety drugs.
+Also useful in the treatment of all kinds of contamination including from chemical medicines such as anti-depressants and anti-anxiety drugs.
 Warning: Latex is toxic, and Oje must be used with care.
 It is not taken with Ayahuasca.

 Rosa Sisa (Tagetes Erecta, Flor de Muerto, Mexican Marigold): A herbal medicine plant, the flowers and leaves are used to purify the stomach and treat cramps, colic, gases, poor appetite, gastritis, vomiting and diarrhea.
 Also used to clean and protect from negative energies.
 It is not taken concomitantly with Ayahuasca.